There was an error with your log in

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season—layers are best.
 Make sure to also bring some comfy clothes for evenings and free time.

-• The cost of this tour covers the cost of rental bikes and helmets—your guide uses Giant, Specialized, and Marin bikes.
+• This self-guided cycling tour in Shikoku, Japan covers the cost of rental cross bikes and helmets—your guide uses Giant, Specialized, and Marin bikes.

 • Group sizes and prices: